Top 5 Dry White Bordeaux Wines for British Cheeses

 This dry white may look ordinary, but it hits the tasting sweet spot when paired with the pear and herbal notes of a rich Stinking Bishop.
 Light and unoaked, the wine compliments the creamy tones of washed-rind cheeses beautifully.

 For Applewood and other smoked cheeses

-The mild, smoky, spiced flavours of Applewood cry for the confident oaked notes of this dry white wine.
-Rich and spicy, flavours of ripe earthy apricot and creamy peach are underscored with a crisp, lemony kick.
+The mild, smoky, spiced flavours of Applewood cry for the confident oaked notes of this dry white wine from Graves.
+Flinty, smoky with a tropical guava nose.
+Elegant balance between oak and fruit with a satisfying pithy finish.

 For other ideas on cheese and wine pairings have a look here.